Como railway station, Sydney

-Como railway station is located on the Illawarra line, serving the Sydney suburb of Como.
-It is served by Sydney Trains T4 line services.
+Como railway station is a suburban railway station located on the South Coast line, serving the Sydney suburb of Como.
+It is served by Sydney Trains T4 Eastern Suburbs & Illawarra Line services.

 History

 The first Como station opened on 26 December 1885 immediately south of the Georges River.
 When the original iron lattice girder bridge was replaced, a new station was built about one kilometre to the south opening on 27 November 1972.

 The original station platform is still visible today near the southern end of the bridge.
 The station buildings have been demolished and a power sub-station was built in their place on the platform, most of which remains intact.
 There is no public access to the original platform but the subway tunnel under the rail line remains open.

-On 22 November 2021 an upgrade to the station including two new lifts and a solar-glass canopy was opened to the public.
+On 22 November 2021, an upgrade to the station, which included two new lifts and a solar-glass canopy, was opened to the public.
+The upgrade won national recognition receiving awards for its sustainability and innovation.